Skip to main content

 FROM mcr.microsoft.com/playwright/python:v1.58.0-jammy AS base

-Pin the pypi package, pin the image tag, put them next to each other, bump in lockstep.
-A floating range plus a pinned image is a time bomb.
+Pin the pypi package, pin the image tag, keep them next to each other, and bump them in lockstep.
+A floating range plus a pinned image is a time bomb with a long fuse.

 The layout-agnostic binary lookup

-Lighthouse's chrome-launcher follows CHROME_PATH.
-I had been pointing it at /ms-playwright/chromium-NNN/chrome-linux/chrome.
-Playwright 1.58's base image reorganized things: no chrome-linux/, no standalone chrome in some variants, only chrome-headless-shell.
-The glob returned nothing, the ln -sf silently failed, the scan crashed later when Lighthouse could not spawn Chrome.
+Lighthouse's chrome-launcher follows CHROME_PATH, and I'd been pointing it at /ms-playwright/chromium-NNN/chrome-linux/chrome.
+Playwright 1.58's base image then rearranged the furniture: no chrome-linux/, no standalone chrome in some variants, just chrome-headless-shell.
+The glob came back empty, the ln -sf failed silently, and the scan crashed later when Lighthouse couldn't spawn Chrome.

-Replace the glob with a find that matches any launcher-capable binary:
+Swap the glob for a find that matches any launcher-capable binary:

 RUN CHROME_BIN="$(find /ms-playwright -path '*chromium*' -type f \